In Situ Monitoring

 - Compact and light weight source and detector units (<1 kg each)

 - Optional adapters for mounting to standard 2.75” or 1.33” conflat flanges, with easy to adjust coarse and fine tilt stages

 - Powerful software features for visualizing and analyzing dynamic ellipsometric data

-- Adapters for mounting the FS-1 light source and detector units to standard 2.75” or 1.33″ conflat vacuum flanges (windows not included)
+- Adapters for mounting the Film Sense source and detector units to standard 2.75” or 1.33″ conflat vacuum flanges (windows not included)